This report is available for the following features:

-While IMD is principally used for looking at small areas, the government also produce a range of different measures to help understand patterns of deprivation for larger areas e.g. local authorities.
+The IMD is principally used for looking at small areas in order to identify pockets of deprivation.
+However, the government also produce a range of different measures to help understand patterns of deprivation for larger areas e.g. local authorities.
 No single summary measure is the 'best' as each highlights different aspects of deprivation and each leads to a different ranking of areas.

 How does Leeds rank in the different local authority summary measures?

-The pie chart shows the proportion of LSOAs in Leeds that lie within each decile.
+The pie chart shows the proportion of LSOAs in each decile.
 Decile 1 (dark blue) is the most deprived 10% in England while decile 10 (yellow) is the least deprived 10%.

 Local authorities are often ranked on the proportion of neighbourhoods in the most deprived 10% nationally.
 Leeds is ranked at 31 out of 326 local authority districts (1 is most deprived).